CouncilofLorien/counciloflorien.github.io/docs/cards/S/stone-of-erech.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Unique.
-Playable at the Vale of Erech and if the Men of Lamedon are already in play.
-Discard if the Men of Lamedon leave play.
-"Then Elohir gave to Aragorn a silver horn, and he blew upon it; and it seemed to those that stood near that they heard a sound of answering horns, as if it was an echo in deep caves far away." ---LotRV
+> > _**Unique.**_ Playable at the Vale of Erech and if the Men of Lamedon are already in play.
+Discard if the Men of Lamedon leave play. <br>_"Then Elohir gave to Aragorn a silver horn, and he blew upon it; and it seemed to those that stood near that they heard a sound of answering horns, as if it was an echo in deep caves far away."_ ***---LotRV***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>